Mean-field limit of non-exchangeable systems: Extending graphons

 In other words, $\hat{\tau}(T_2,w,f)=F_2(w,f)$ with $F_2:=F_0^\star\otimes F_0$.
 Of course, $F_0\in \mathcal{T}$ by item $(i)$ in Definition \ref{defalgebra}.
 Hence $F_0^\star\in \mathcal{T}$ by item $(iii)$, and finally $F_2$ so does by item $(ii)$.

 Assume by induction that the above holds for any tree in $\Tree_n$.
 We need to show that it is also verified for any tree in $\Tree_{n+1}$.
-Specifically, take any $T_{n+1}=T_n+i$ as above and notice again that
+Assume that the root is index by $1$ and has degree $k$.
+Index the corresponding vertices connected to the root by $2,\ldots,k+1$.
+Denote by $T^2,\ldots,T^{k+1}$ the subtrees starting from each vertex $2$ to $k+1$.
+Then, we have that